-Created in 2012 by Brian Armstrong and Fred Ehrsam, Coinbase’s reputation lies with its presence in 32 countries across the world – especially in the USA, UK, and Brazil, which represent their largest customer base.
+Created in 2012 by Brian Armstrong and Fred Ehrsam, Coinbase’s reputation lies with its presence in 32 countries across the world – especially in the USA, UK, and Brazil, which represent their largest customer bases, respectively.

 - Two types of wallets are available:

 - The first is really simple and made so that beginners can store their coins with peace of mind (wallet key security is managed by Coinbase).

 - The second is called Multisig Vault and uses the “multi-signature” innovation which allows advanced users to self-manage security for their wallet keys.
 What does this mean?
 Well simply put: if Coinbase were to disappear then these users would still have control over their bitcoin.
 For those asking is Coinbase safe, this should partially answer your question.